 Mpox

-Mpox (formerly known as monkeypox) is a viral disease that usually spreads from animals to humans, though the animals that spread it (such as certain rodents and monkeys) are not found in Canada.
-Mpox can also spread from person-to-person, mainly through direct physical contact with an infected person's:
+Mpox (formerly known as monkeypox) is a disease that is caused by a virus.
+Mpox spreads from person-to-person, mainly through direct physical contact with an infected person's:

 - Scabs / skin lesions or bodily fluids

-- Materials contaminated with the virus, such as bedding or clothes
+- Materials that are contaminated with the virus, such as bedding or clothes

-Mpox can also spread through respiratory droplets.
+Mpox can also spread through respiratory droplets, like through a cough or sneeze.
 However, the virus does not spread efficiently this way.

 Symptoms